kitspace/kicad_footprints/README.md

 You can add these libraries manually through the KiCAD GUI of course.
 You could also use `generate_table` to generate an fp-lib-table, the file KiCAD uses as a footprint registry, with all the footprints from this repository.
-You could use this to replace your existing fp-lib-table, e.g. on Linux:
+You could use this to replace your existing fp-lib-table.
+You will need to restart KiCAD for this change to take effect.

+#### Linux

     cp ~/.config/kicad/fp-lib-table ~/.config/kicad/fp-lib-table.backup
     ./generate_table > ~/.config/kicad/fp-lib-table

-You will need to restart KiCAD for this change to take effect.
+#### Mac OS

+    cp ~/Library/Preferences/kicad/fp-lib-table ~/Library/Preferences/kicad/fp-lib-table.backup
+    ./generate_table > ~/Library/Preferences/kicad/fp-lib-table

 ### Adding submodules